astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 velocity.
 For an object's path through spacetime to deviate from a geodesic, a force must be exerted on it.

+In practice, to figure out the geodesic between two events in a curved spacetime requires maximizing the proper time over all possible paths between the two events.
+In calculus, we learn how to maximize a function over a variable: take the derivative and set it to zero.
+However, how to differentiate a *path* is more complicated, and requires a branch of mathematics called The Calculus of Variations, which is beyond the scope of this book.
+However, we can use some approximations and work through one simple example to show how this sort of approach can work.

+Let's consider an object like a baseball, moving through the curved spacetime near the surface of the Earth.
+We want to find the geodesic path between two events $A$ and $B$, where both $A$ and $B$ are at the same location in space, but $B$ is at a later time than $A$ (the spacetime diagram in {numref}`twopaths` applies here, too, with $A$ being the lower dot and $B$ being the upper dot.
+Take the horizontal axis to represent the height, $x$).
+We know from classical introductory mechanics that the ball will follow a parabolic trajectory such that $x(t) = x_A + v(t_A)t-1/2 g t^2$.
+At $t=0$, the ball is at a height $x_A$, and if the ball is to return to $x_A$ at the time of event $B$, it has to be given the right initial velocity.
+Too slow, and it will return before event $B$, but too fast, and it will not be back yet by the time event $B$ happens.

+We therefore know that the geodesic should be a parabola in space.
+Can we understand this result within the formalism of relativity?
+We need to modify Eq. {eq}`intint` to include the curvature effects near the surface of the Earth, using Eq. {eq}`gravred`.

 ## Problems

 1. Project GREAT.
 In 2005 Tom Van Baak carried out a home experiment in